 With Website Demographics, you can rank various targeting options like job function, industry, and even company by percent of total page views or percent change for a set time period to see who engaged most and least with your ad.

 For example, here is Vende Digital’s data for April.
 You can see that users with a seniority level of senior engaged more than those with a seniority level of CXO, entry, or owner.

 Website Demographics can be especially useful if you want to limit ad dollar waste with an audience that doesn’t deliver to demographics who typically don’t engage with your brand’s ads.
 Alternatively, it could also give you ideas of how you could split a broad audience into smaller, more specific audiences.
 You can even compare matched audiences to see if a retargeting user interacts at a higher rate than your CRM audience.

 Can we help?

-Do you need help developing a successful digital advertising program?
-We offer strategic planning, social media advertising, social selling training, and sales enablement tools that can help you win in 2019.
+Do you need help developing a successful LinkedIn advertising strategy?
+We offer strategic planning, social media advertising, social selling training, and sales enablement tools that can help you win this year.
 If you are interested in learning more, sign up for a complimentary initial consultation/discovery meeting.
 Schedule yours today and let’s see if we can help.